Arjun-G-Ravi/replicating_research_papers/01_Attention_is_all_you_need/_summary.md

 ![Alt text](<Screenshot from 2023-11-18 20-37-28.png>)

 ### Multiheaded attention
-Instead of performing a single attention function with dmodel -dimensional keys, values and queries, we found it beneficial to linearly project the queries, keys and values h times with different, learned linear projections to dk , dk and dv dimensions, respectively.On each of these projected versions of queries, keys and values we then perform the attention function in parallel, yielding dv -dimensional output values.
+Instead of performing a single attention function with d-dimensional keys, values and queries, we found it beneficial to linearly project the queries, keys and values h times with different, learned linear projections to dq , dk and dv dimensions, respectively.
+On each of these projected versions of queries, keys and values we then perform the attention function in parallel, yielding dv -dimensional output values.
 These are concatenated and once again projected, resulting in the final values, as depicted in Figure

 ![Alt text](<Screenshot from 2023-11-18 21-10-04.png>)

 In "encoder-decoder attention" layers, the queries come from the previous decoder layer, and the memory keys and values come from the output of the encoder.
 This allows every position in the decoder to attend over all positions in the input sequence.

 ## Positional Encoding

-Since our model contains no recurrence and no convolution, in order for the model to make use of the order of the sequence, we must inject some information about the relative or absolute position of the tokens in the sequence.In this work, we use sine and cosine functions of different frequencies.
+Since our model contains no recurrence and no convolution, in order for the model to make use of the order of the sequence, we must inject some information about the relative or absolute position of the tokens in the sequence.
+In this work, we use sine and cosine functions of different frequencies.

 A more detailed overview of transformers is available at: https://github.com/Arjun-G-Ravi/AI-Notes/blob/main/04_NLP/10_Transformers.md